 This was the hardest hike Nick and I have ever done.
 We hiked a grand total of 17 miles, with 7,936 ft elevation gain, and 8,848 ft of loss.
 The entire hike took around 13 hours in total with stops, not counting towards our time.
 Our average speed of hiking was 2.2 MPH.
 The best part of the hike was summiting all of the peaks very few people have summited or even touched.
 The worst part of the hike was dealing with the mountains that didn’t have good trails throughout.

-Alex Lawhun is a single 24 year old peak bagger.
+Alex Lawhun is an amazing peak bagger.
 This is his first year peak bagging and has fallen in love with it.
 He recently graduated from Dixie State with a Bachelor’s in Mass Communications.
 When he is not hiking, he is either with his dog Brutus, rollerblading, or playing soccer.
 You can follow him on Instagram @alex_lawhun.

 Nick Carnahan is a 23 year old single farther to a beautiful daughter named Brooklyn.
 This is his fourth year peak bagging, and has over 60 peaks this 2016 season alone.
 When Nick isn’t hiking, he is either with his daughter or his puppy, Moros.
 You can follow him on Instagram @HighElevationMountaineering.